South Africa Travel Guide

 Highlights

-- Kruger National Park safaris
+- Kruger National Park and private reserve safaris

-- Scenic Cape Town
+- Scenic Cape Town and the Cape Winelands

 - Rich culture and history

-- World-class dining and entertainment
+- World-class food, wine and hospitality

 - Favourable exchange rate

-The Greater Kruger National Park
+Greater Kruger National Park

-Game viewing in Greater Kruger National Park
+Big-five game viewing in Greater Kruger National Park

 Greater Cape Town